Milestone chart: Definition, steps, and a template

 Step 2: Create a task list

-Example: Among others, your tasks for the company merger will include the creation of the internal announcement newsletter, scheduling Q&A sessions with employees, press conferences to announce the merger externally, and planning the global merger event.
+Among other tasks, your responsibilities for the company merger will include creating the internal announcement newsletter, scheduling Q&A sessions with employees, organizing press conferences to announce the merger externally, and planning the global merger event.

 Step 3: Identify milestones

-To identify your milestones you first need to understand exactly what a milestone is and what it isn’t.
+To find your milestones, you need to know what counts as a milestone and what does not.

 [inline illustration] know what a milestone is and what it is not (infographic)